-Fertiliser spreading is an important part of maintaining your paddocks and grasslands to produce high quality, plentiful forage for livestock.
+Fertiliser spreading is an integral part of maintaining your paddocks and grasslands to produce high quality, plentiful forage for livestock.

-Suregrow fertiliser can be applied to areas where your livestock are without the need to move or keep them of the paddock for a period of time.
-It will aid the recovery of over grazed, poached and stressed grass, with slow release to give a more sustained grass growth over a longer period, resulting in more palatable grass and greener fields and paddocks.
+Applying Suregrow fertiliser can be used to areas where your livestock is without the need to move or keep them off the paddock for some time.
+Suregrow is a slow-release fertiliser and will give more sustained grass growth over a while.
+Spreading Suregrow fertiliser will result in palatable grass and healthy pasture.